 The Steinbeck Family Business Seminar is held bi-annually and covers fundamental considerations in leading and governing profitable family-owned or other closely-held enterprise.

-The program which is valued at $7,000 is offered to you at a discounted rate of $1,500 for each participant from a firm (each firm can have a maximum of 3 participants per seminar), which is made possible by the Steinbeck Family and sponsors.
+The program is offered at a discounted rate of $1,250 for each participant, limit three participants per enterprise.
+The discounted rate is made possible by the Steinbeck Family Business Endowment and our sponsors.

 Graduates of the seminar will receive a certificate as well as complimentary consultations from our sponsors.

 The certificate includes consults with

 1. City National Bank: Linda Davis Taylor, CEO and Chairman of CCM Family Advisors on families and philanthropy (2 hours)